Conditions of Hire

 4. SKOA reserves the right to request evidence of the hirer’s experience, in the form of National Governing Body certification.
 SKOA reserves the right to reject evidence as insufficient if the qualification is not known to them, is not of sufficient standard, or is not internationally recognised.

 5. SKOA reserves the right to refuse hire to any person they believe may not be experienced enough to use the equipment safely.
-Should the hire have been pre-paid, a full refund will be offered on all equipment refused for hire for this reason.
+Should the hire have been pre-paid, a full refund will be offered on all equipment refused for hire for this reason, unless we have reason to believe the hirer deliberately misled SKOA regarding their level of experience.
 No refund will be offered if hire is refused due to the hirer being intoxicated, or if it is believed the hirer deliberately mislead SKOA regarding their experience.

 6. The hirer is responsible for any loss of or damage to the equipment while in their care, howsoever caused.
 The hirer is also responsible for any damage caused to the property of others by their use of the equipment.
 See overleaf for details of charges to damaged equipment.

-9. The hirer must leave details of their intended journey / destination with SKOA.
+10. The hirer must leave an outline plan of their intended journey / destination with SKOA.
 SKOA does not however undertake responsibility for notifying emergency services in case of late return.

 How do we determine item condition?